Unconditional Election and Total Depravity are Gnostic Teachings

 3. Goodbye Cal.
 Your blessings upon us in some of your previous comments are a farce.
 Don’t come back.
 You are merely heaping upon your head more and more coals of divine judgment.
 When you can’t answer simple questions, you go into a frenzy of deep hatred and erroneously quote Scripture to validate your hatred.
 I repeat, GOODBYE!!!

-4. Deborah (Discerning the World) says:
+4. blank Deborah (Discerning the World) says:

 Cal, if you don’t mind me speaking, which I’m going too anyway.